The Writing Center will open on Wednesday, January 25, for the Spring 2017 semester. See you then!

 - Be prepared to participate actively –– to think, write, and talk about your writing

-- We are as interested in your long-term development as we are in your paper, so we may ask you to try a new strategy
+- We are as interested in your long-term development as we are in your paper, so we may ask you to try new writing strategies

 Writing Center Policies

-- In fairness to others, we ask that clients schedule no more than 120 minutes of meetings per week (which can be 2 1-hour appointments or 4 30-minute appointments)
+- We ask that clients schedule no more than 120 minutes of meetings per week (which can be two 1-hour appointments or four 30-minute appointments)

-- While the Writing Center guarantees you an appointment at your chosen time, we reserve the right to change your assigned tutor
+- We reserve the right to change your assigned tutor

 Note to Faculty